vippsas/vipps-report-api/api-guide/settlement.md

 been fetched.
 This pattern gracefully handles temporary downtime and delays.

-If you do set up a job every hour, please do everyone a favor and pick a random minute during the hour where your job runs.
+If you do set up a job every hour, please do everyone a favor and pick a random minute during the hour when your job runs.
 If one integrator runs
 their jobs at :14 after each hour and another at :48, they do not have to compete for resources from our Report API, and both get a better experience